 Cervinia is one of the highest ski resorts in the Alps, with a village height of 2,050m and a ski area (linked to Zermatt's) that rises up to 3,480m - or even 3,820m if you are returning from an excursion into Zermatt's terrain.
 Thus it is virtually guaranteed to have snow from early December until late April, despite the fact that many of its slopes have a southerly exposition.
 In addition, snow-making helps ensure season-long snow-cover on the lower slopes.

-Cervinia’s ski area is best suited to beginners and intermediates.
+Cervinia ski resort is best suited to beginners and intermediates.
 Advanced skiers will need to do a little detective work to find suitable challenges.
 However, it is a great place to learn to ski as well as for those that simply like cruising on well-groomed pistes.
-Day trips to the Zermatt ski area are fun, but it is important to allow plenty of time for these since getting stranded on the Swiss side for the night can be expensive.
+Day trips to Zermatt ski resort are fun, but it is important to allow plenty of time for these since getting stranded on the Swiss side for the night can be expensive.